brog45/prologWebScanner/README.md

 # prologWebScanner

-> a web application scanner for use with SWI-Prolog
+> SWI-Prolog code to scan a web application for vulnerable code

 PrologWebScanner is a set of tools for using SWI-Prolog to find security issues in web applications.
 It includes passive auditing techniques and active "fuzzing" techniques.
 It was created for my own entertainment and education, but I hope to develop it into a reusable pack.